Deyrolle

-During the 20th century, Deyrolle was a Parisian institution for natural sciences and pedagogy.
-It is one of the best known companies of entomology and taxidermy of Paris.
-Today, Deyrolle is a shop and a cabinet of curiosities open to the public, a reference in the field of taxidermy, entomology and natural sciences, whose vocation is to show the beauty of Nature.
-Deyrolle is also involved in pedagogy and art.
+Deyrolle is a historic Parisian institution specialising in natural sciences, entomology, and taxidermy.
+Founded in 1831, it is one of the best known companies of entomology and taxidermy of Paris, celebrated for its collections in taxidermy, entomology, and natural history.
+Today, Deyrolle is a shop and a cabinet of curiosities open to the public, whose vocation is to show the beauty of Nature.

 History

 Since 1831

 Deyrolle was created in 1831 by Jean-Baptiste Deyrolle, who was soon succeeded by his son Achille, at 46 rue du Bac in a building constructed in 1697-1699 by Jean-Baptiste Voille for a member of the Bruand family (Libéral Bruand).
-It was deeply transformed in 1739 by Samuel-Jacques Bernard, son of the banker of Louis XIV, Samuel Bernard (7e arrondissement).
+It was deeply transformed in 1739 by Samuel-Jacques Bernard, son of the banker of King Louis XIV (the Sun King), Samuel Bernard (7e arrondissement).
 Beyond its scientific material, minerals collections, seashells, fossils, mounted animals and prehistoric tools, Deyrolle provides pedagogical charts to schools and universities in France, made to illustrate teacher’s lessons.
 (Musée scolaire Deyrolle).